Estimating Travel Time in Mexico

 Story by Jim Foreman

 It happens nearly every day.
-A well-intentioned traveler making their first driving trip into Mexico will post up a question like this.
+A new but well-intentioned traveler making their first driving trip into Mexico will post up a question like this.
 “I’m in San Antonio, TX and plan to travel to San Miguel de Allende.
 I plan to leave early in the morning and make it in one day.
 Should I cross at Laredo or Mc Allen a little further south?”
 Google maps lists the distance as 706 Miles or 756 miles depending on which way you choose.

 Now, 706 miles is a lot of distance to cover in one day in the USA.
 Factor about 12 hours with minimal stops for gas and restroom breaks.

 Does anything strike you immediately about this scenario and question?